Things To Do In Ajijic

 San Antonio de Tlayacapan: Walk to the San Antonio Plaza.
 While there, visit the Community Museum on the Plaza, open 11:00 am to 3:00pm Mon-Sat.
 Walk on to the underutilized San Antonio Malecon on the Lake.

-Shopping: El Torito is a supermarket 10 minutes walk east.
+Shopping: El Torito is a supermarket 10 minute walk east.
 Further east, Walmart and Superlake have groceries.
 The Lopez family has fruits and vegetables on Carretera in the same block as us.
 The best fruit and vegetable store is just West of us on Carretera mountain side.
 Touristy shops are on Calle Colon, one block west, turn downhill.

 catch a taxi nearby your vacation rental here in Ajijic

 Thermal Spa: There are several nice thermal spas in San Juan Cosalá.
 Your vacation rental hosts like the Termal Cosalá, www.termalcosala.com.
-Adults only, nice restaurant and bar service around pools, but expensive.
+Adults only, nice restaurant and bar service around pools, but is expensive.
 Take the bus, get off at the beginning of the town at sign for the Hotel Balneario, walk downhill.
-The Hotel Balneario is next door, it is great for kids, there may be up to 10,000 other kids there.
+The Hotel Balneario is next door, it is great for kids, there may be up to 10,000 other kids there already.

 Thinking of moving here?

 You might also like to check out many YouTube videos about the expat community and house sales examples around your vacation rental in Ajijic.
+Questions to ask yourself during your visit:

 • Do I want to live In Jocotepec, San Juan Cosalá, Ajijic, San Antonio, Chapala, another town a bit further out, or rural?